betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Thanks to: nerdcopter

-## 15. Keep i-term at zero for fixed wings at zero throttle

-Improves handling of fixed wings when throttle is zero, by maintaining iTerm even if throttle is at zero, for example while gliding in to land.

-Thanks to: Limonspb

-## 16. Changed Soft Serial Pin assignment CLI command
+## 15. Changed Soft Serial Pin assignment CLI command

 For Betaflight 4.5 and higher, Soft Serial pin assignment must be made using CLI commands in the form `RESOURCE SOFTSERIALTX 1 <pin>`